FerCazon/FerCazon/README.md

 <h1 >Hi,  I'm Fernando Cazon</h1>
 <h3 >Full-Stack Web Developer (who is also a Medical Doctor)</h3>

+Driven and versatile medical professional with a strong foundation in Anesthesiology, Surgery and Emergency Medicine, I am currently transitioning into the field of Information Technology as a Full Stack Web Developer.
+With over 5 years of experience working in various medical settings, I have honed my skills in emergency management, clinical research, teamwork, and cross-functional collaborations.
+I am eager to leverage my medical background and newly acquired web development expertise to create innovative solutions in healthcare technology.

+As a future graduate of the Henry Full Stack Web Developer program, I am well-equipped with the technical skills and knowledge required for modern web development.
+I am excited to explore opportunities that bridge the gap between medicine and technology, allowing me to combine my passion for improving patient care with the power of IT.
+My ultimate goal is to contribute to the advancement of healthcare through the development and implementation of cutting-edge web applications and platforms.

 - 🌱 I’m currently learning **ThreeJs, Unreal Engine and Blender**

 - 📫 How to reach me **fernandocazon2@gmail.com**